30 Oct 2017

 Soon, after a few preliminary trips to the beach for casting practice, I was ready for the big event.
 It was a Saturday and my mother planned that I would spend the day fishing under the Golden Gate Bridge.
 She would drop me off early in the morning and pick me up around dinner time.
 Much to my surprise, I was able to wake up that day at 4:00 am and still found my body reasonably functional.
 I was very excited.
 Of course, mom was up too and seemed to be as excited as I was.

 It was still dark when we climbed into the car.
 But, by the time we got to the Presidio of San Francisco, it was light enough to see the many wild rabbits looking for their early morning meals.
-When we arrived at the Golden Gate Bridge there was enough light that the drive down the narrow road to the old fort beneath was not too difficult.
+When we arrived at the Golden Gate Bridge there was enough light that the drive down the narrow road to old Fort Point beneath was not too difficult.
 At the bottom of the hill, we came to the quayside along the very edge of the bay.
-Then, we drove on the old road that led along the quay to the old fort under the bridge.
+Then, we drove on the old road that led along the water’s edge to old fort under the bridge.
 As we neared it, we saw two or three older men already fishing.

 I selected a spot between two of the men, took the gear out of my mother’s car, and kissed her good-bye for the day.
 I soon found that I had chosen a bad spot.
 A wave crashed against the quayside and rocks, and rose some 15 feet over my head.
 I immediately moved closer to one of the men.
 He introduced himself as George.
 George was an older black man who had lived in the city his entire life.
 Apparently, he came often to fish under the bridge.
 His car was backed up to the quayside and his little area was all setup for the day.
 He spoke kindly of his wife whom he said allowed him to fish each Saturday.
 George was a large man with many layers of clothing.
 He wore warm gloves, but he had cut off all the finger tips exposing his fingers so he could work his fishing line and hooks.
 George was very kind and clearly a seasoned fisherman.
 He was also very kind and friendly to me.
 He packed a lunch and snacks and was very willing to share his lunch with me, the kid who forgot to bring lunch.
 He must have been humored by me, a skinny 10-year-old boy with inadequate clothing and little experience as a fisherman.
 By the end of the morning, George proved to be a good friend, and a willing teacher.